SrijanBadhya/Debsoc/Running the PES Debsoc.md

 The core concept of DAA (Design and Analysis of Algorithms), which people who have taken the course may have learned, is that when the amount of data involved increases, manual brute force methods become cumbersome (and also have a higher chance of error), and a smooth automated system would work better.

-I think this website discovered in late 2024 is ABSOLUTE GOLD, and it made the round 3 recruitment tracking process much smoother than it had been in the previous 3 years I had seen.
+I think this website discovered in late 2024 is ABSOLUTE GOLD, and it made the round 3 recruitment tracking process much smoother than it had been in the previous three years I had seen.

 https://myattendancetracker.com